 If children are having a difficult time going to sleep after this little while of "grace time" then daddy goes down and reminds them to stop talking now.
 In the case of the boy's room with their bunk beds so close together and side-by-side one another, sometimes I'll have the boys position their decorative pillow (not the one they sleep on, but their other decorative one that goes on top of their bed when it's made) standing up on it's side against the side rail of the bunk bed as a barrier so that they cannot see one another.
 This almost always helps them go to sleep.
 If not, then daddy has to go down to use some parental authority to help "motivate" them to control themselves and stop talking. *chuckle* *wink*

 Nap time sleep is not as deep and solid as night time sleep is when they're ready to settle in for a nice long 10 1/2 hours, and as a result we've never had kids nap in the same room together successfully.
-So I currently have our 2-year-old nap in his bed in the boy's room.
-The 3-year-old little son sleeps up in our bedroom walk-in closet that has a full-size crib in it and even a crib tent over the top of it to help him stay there and sleep.
-(Crib tents have been recalled - for dumb reasons in our mind - but none the less they're no longer sold.)
-He needs that sleep, but if he can get out of bed and explore instead then he'll do that.
-If he knows he can't get out then he lays right down and goes to sleep.
-So he's in his big boy bed at night, but naps in the crib tent in the afternoon.
-The twin baby girls actually do sleep in their adjacent cribs for naps, but that's a unique situation with twins.
+So I would have our 2-year-old nap in his bed in the boy's room.
+The 3-year-old little son slept up in our bedroom.
+So he was in his big boy bed at night, but napped in the crib in the afternoon.
+The twin baby girls did sleep in their adjacent cribs for naps, but that's a unique situation with twins.
 They've always slept together and they do great that way.
-When they have twin beds in a few months I'm not sure we'll be able to stick with that plan of them being in the same room, but for now they are.
+And we stuck with that plan even when they moved into twin-size beds.
 When we had more children napping than just these 4, we've had one little son (who needed total accountability) sleep on a blanket in the family room while I worked on the computer or in the kitchen near him.
 If I was right there then he's go to sleep.
 And the older kids all have what we call play-alone time during the younger children's naps.

-During this time the older ones each choose an independent activity to do quietly by themselves for that 2 hour nap time.
-They usually listen to a disc player with an audio book or music to help them be in their own little world even though we're all sharing the family room or other rooms.
+During nap time the older ones each choose an independent activity to do quietly by themselves for that 2-hour nap time.
+They usually listen to a disc player with an audio book or music on an iPod to help them be in their own little world even though we're all sharing the family room or other rooms.
 We try to not have talking during this nice time of day.
 Everyone enjoys it being quiet for a while, and we feel renewed and refreshed having had a little time without anyone interrupting our thoughts or kids taking each other's toys.
 The kids usually each take a room to play in - the play room, the master bedroom, the family room, dining room table, or our carpeted, well-lit garage (with a space heater if necessary).
-I do allow the boys to make "mouth noises" while they play with their castles and knights or cars and trucks, but if they're alone then they're pretty quiet still.
-Some times I let the 9 and 5-year-old boys play together and they do pretty well, but the 6-year-old sister needs a break from their boy-ish ways and she plays alone as 13 and 14-year-old sisters do.
+Some times I would let the 9 and 5-year-old boys play together and they do pretty well, but the 6-year-old sister needed a break from their boy-ish ways and she played alone as 13 and 14-year-old sisters do.